 Who is a qualified candidate for the program?

-You qualify if you meet all of the following criteria:
+You qualify if you meet the following criteria:

-- Have completed coursework in the basic sciences and mathematics
+- Have completed at least one course in the basic sciences (including lab) and mathematics.

 How many positions are available?